Alex Albon: 2025: Partnership with Sainz

 Albon finished fifth again in both Miami and Emilia-Romagna, scoring ten points each.
 After not finishing in three straight races–Spain, Canada, and Austria–he finished eighth in Great Britain and sixth in Belgium.
 Later on, he finished fifth again in the Netherlands and seventh at Monza, earning ten and six points respectively.
+His final points of the year came in the COTA sprint race, in which he finished sixth.
+Albon finished the season in 8th place in the Drivers' Championship with 73 points, ahead of his teammate.